FAQs

 In Xitracs, please make note of this in the secondary master’s program description field, directing reviewers to the appropriate PhD program.

-If any students complete the program, assessment measures should be in place and implemented to determine the extent to which the students have achieved the intended learning outcomes of the program.
+However, low enrollment does not preclude the assessment of student learning.
+If any students complete components of the program, assessment measures should be in place and implemented to determine the extent to which the students have achieved the intended learning outcomes of the program.

 New programs should define learning outcomes and assessment measures in accord with the USG Academic Program Proposal Form.